Thinking of starting your own podcast? Great!

-We’ve already seen why people prefer a podcast hosting service to host their podcast episodes instead of hosting them on their website.
+We’ve already seen why people prefer podcast hosting services to host their podcast episodes instead of hosting them on their website.

 But what makes a good podcast hosting site?
-How do you decide on the best podcast host for your show when you want to start a podcast?
+How do you decide on the best podcast hosting site for your show when you want to start a podcast?